alphagov/govuk_publishing_components/docs/real-user-metrics.md

 Real user metrics (RUM) allow a user's browser to report on how a page loaded using the [Performance API].
 The tool that we use to do this is called [LUX] - short for Live User Experience - and is run by SpeedCurve.

 The benefit of RUM is that it shows how pages are performing in real situations, rather than on synthetic tests.
-This means that we don't have to guess at what conditions might be - RUM provides insight into what conditions actually are.
+This means that we do not have to guess at what conditions might be - RUM provides insight into what conditions actually are.

 ## Loading